ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 initial.esc.dat
 ---------------

 As the result of dynamical encounters (and other mechanisms such as cluster tidal truncation) single stars and binaries often become unbound from the cluster potential and are ejected from the system.
 When this happens, the ejection is recorded in initial.esc.dat.
+In particular, this ejection process plays an intimate role in the formation of merging BH binaries.
+If a BH-BH binary is ejected from the cluster with sufficiently small orbital separation it may merge within a Hubble time and be a possible LIGO source.
+To determine the number of such mergers, calculate the inspiral times for all BH-BH binaries that appear in the `initial.esc.dat file`.

 Parameters with a `_0` (i.e., mass, radius, star type, etc) correspond to the primary star in a binary.
 There is also the same column for the secondary star with `_0` replaced by `_1` in the `initial.esc.dat` file.
 Parameters without indicies indicate single stars.

 ==============================  =====================================================
 ``tcount``						     Time count